evgenyneu/js-evaluator-for-android/README.md

     JsEvaluator jsEvaluator = new JsEvaluator(this);

 `this` is a reference to your activity.
+You can do it inside `onCreate` method, for example.

 Evaluate JavaScript: